Koodisamu/lead-generator/README.md

-# Sales lead generation tool
+# Sales lead generation tool - final project of data engineer intensive training program

 ## Business requirements

-Conversion rate for sales leads has decreased, which creates a need for higher quantity of leads.
+Proof-of-concept of a lead generator tool to help sales teams in this case to find interesting prospects that would have a high possibility to hire data engineers.

-A Power BI Tool is needed to be used by the sales team of Skillio.
+A Power BI Tool is needed to be used by a sales team.
 The tool should be able to:
 - List, filter and rank sales leads from multiple sources

 ## Sources